getcarina/getcarina.com/_posts/2016-02-17-overlay-networks.md

   </figcaption>
 </figure>

-An overlay network provides isolation for containers to communicate across all of the segments in your Docker Swarm cluster on Carina.
+An overlay network provides isolation for containers to communicate across all of the nodes in your Docker Swarm cluster on Carina.
 This adds a new layer of security to your application deployments and makes it much easier for your containers to communicate with one another.

 Among the many benefits are a few key features: